pratikparvati/CppDebugLogFramework/README.md

 # Cpp Debug Framework
 This repository contains the debug framework for your Cpp projects.
 Nowadays, debugging Cpp program has become a tedious activity when project is too huge for human tracing.

-This framework is easily portable to any Cpp project and the debug logs are enabled or disabled using a single debug flag.
+This framework can be easily hooked to any Cpp project and the debug logs are enabled or disabled using a single debug flag.

 **Note**: This framework is not thread-safe yet and will be considered as a future work.